Fair allocation of combinations of indivisible goods and chores: Abstract

 \section{Abstract}

 We consider the problem of fairly dividing a set of items.
 Much of the fair division literature assumes that the items are ``goods'' i.e., they yield positive utility for the agents.
 There is also some work where the items are ``chores'' that yield negative utility for the agents.
-In this paper, we consider a more general scenario where an agent may have negative or positive utility for each item.
+In this paper, we consider a more general scenario where an agent may have positive or negative utility for each item.
 This framework captures, e.g., fair task assignment, where agents can have both positive and negative utilities for each task.
 We show that whereas some of the positive axiomatic and computational results extend to this more general setting, others do not.
 We present several new and efficient algorithms for finding fair allocations in this general setting.
-We also point out several gaps in the literature regarding the existence of allocations satisfying certain fairness and efficiency properties and further study the complexity of computing such allocations. \footnote{This article is a complete version of a conference paper, which appeared in the Proceedings of the 28th International Joint Conference on Artificial Intelligence (IJCAI) \cite{ijcai2019-8}.
-The conference version contains an error in the proof of Theorem $2$ regarding EF1 existence for arbitrary utility functions.
-In this extended version, we fix this error by weakening the theorem statement to the class of doubly monotonic utilities, and provide all proofs that were omitted from the conference version. }
+We also point out several gaps in the literature regarding the existence of allocations satisfying certain fairness and efficiency properties and further study the complexity of computing such allocations.